buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcAreaDensityMeasure.md

 # IfcAreaDensityMeasure

-_IfcAreaDensityMeasure_ is a measure of the density of a two-dimensional object and is calculated as the mass per unit area.
+_IfcAreaDensityMeasure_ is a measure of the density of a two-dimensional object and is calculated as the mass per unit area.<!-- end of definition -->

 Usually measured in kg/m2.

 Type: REAL

 > HISTORY New type in IFC4.